gsmereka/42_pipex/README.md

 # 42_pipex

-O objetivo deste projeto é simular o funcionamento do pipe no bash utilizando C.
+The goal of this project is to simulate the functioning of the pipe in bash using C.

-## Sobre o projeto
+## About the project

-Este projeto simula o comportamento do bash "cmd_1 < file_1 | cmd_2 > file_2", onde cada "cmd" é um comando que será executado pelo bash, e o símbolo "|" indica que o comando à esquerda será conectado ao comando à direita, formando uma "cadeia" ou "pipeline" de comandos.
-A notação "cmd_1 < file_1" e "> file_2" indica que o arquivo "file_1" será usado como entrada para o primeiro comando e o arquivo "file_2" será usado como saída do último comando da cadeia.
+This project simulates the behavior of the bash command "cmd_1 < file_1 | cmd_2 > file_2", where each "cmd" is a command that will be executed by bash, and the "|" symbol indicates that the command to the left will be connected to the command to the right, forming a "chain" or "pipeline" of commands.
+The notation "cmd_1 < file_1" and "> file_2" indicates that the "file_1" file will be used as input for the first command and the "file_2" file will be used as the output of the last command in the chain.

-É possível adicionar quantos comandos quiser na cadeia.
-Utilizamos a biblioteca de funções padrão libft para organizar os argumentos e criamos um processo para cada argumento de comando, executando-os com a função execve().
-Além disso, fazemos a comunicação entre os processos e arquivos usando as funções pipe() e dup2().
-Fique à vontade para contribuir ou fazer sugestões de melhorias.
+It is possible to add as many commands as desired to the chain.
+We use the standard libft function library to organize the arguments and create a process for each command argument, executing them with the execve() function.
+In addition, we communicate between processes and files using the pipe() and dup2() functions.
+Feel free to contribute or make suggestions for improvements.

-## Como utilizar?
+## How to use

-Para utilizar o programa "pipex", siga os seguintes passos:
+To use the "pipex" program, follow these steps:

-1. Execute o comando "make" para compilar o projeto.
+1. Execute the "make" command to create the executable "pipex".
-2. Execute o comando "./pipex <file_1> <cmd_1> <cmd_2> <file_2>" para utilizar o programa.
+2. Execute the command "./pipex <file_1> <cmd_1> <cmd_2> <file_2>".
-   - Os arquivos "file_1" e "file_2" podem ser qualquer arquivo.
+   - The "file_1" and "file_2" files can be any file.
-   - Os comandos "cmd_1" e "cmd_2" podem ser qualquer comando do bash.
+   - The "cmd_1" and "cmd_2" commands can be any bash command.
-   - É possível adicionar quantos comandos quiser na cadeia de comandos, basta seguir o mesmo formato.
+   - It is possible to add as many commands as desired to the command chain, just follow the same format.

-## Outras funcionalidades
+## Other features

-Este projeto também permite simular a utilização dos operadores "<<" e ">>" de maneira fácil e prática, simulando o seguinte comportamento do bash: "cmd_1 << EOF | cmd_2 >> file".
+This project also allows you to easily and conveniently simulate the use of the "<<" and ">>" operators, simulating the following bash behavior: "cmd_1 << EOF | cmd_2 >> file".

-O operador "<<" (here document) é um mecanismo de entrada de dados que permite ao usuário fornecer uma série de linhas de texto como entrada para um comando através da entrada padrão do bash. É preciso usar uma string "EOF" para indicar o final da leitura, mas essa string pode ser qualquer coisa.
+The "<<" operator (here document) is a data input mechanism that allows the user to provide a series of text lines as input to a command through the standard input of bash.
+You need to use a "EOF" string to indicate the end of the reading, but this string can be anything.

-O operador ">>" representa o redirecionamento da saída padrão do bash para um arquivo.
-A diferença em relação ao operador ">" é que o ">>" adiciona o conteúdo ao final do arquivo, ao invés de substituir o conteúdo existente pelo resultado do comando.
+The ">>" operator represents the redirection of the standard output of bash to a file.
+The difference with respect to the ">" operator is that ">>" adds the content to the end of the file, instead of replacing the existing content with the result of the command.

-## Exemplos
+## Examples

 * $> ./pipex infile "ls -l" "wc -l" outfile
 	- Should behave like: < infile ls -l | wc -l > outfile